loyjoy/academy/live/live.md

 # Live

 With LoyJoy you can let human experts support your automated chat experiences.
 Best of all, always-on agents are not required!
-Get notified when customers are waiting in the Live Chat and join the conversation easily from the LoyJoy Cloud.
+Get notified when customers are waiting in the Live chat and join the conversation easily from the LoyJoy Cloud.
 It is the place where all your in-person conversations meet, ongoing or settled.

-## How to set up the Live Chat
+## How to set up the Live chat

-Now you are probably wondering how to set up and use the live chat.
+Now you are probably wondering how to set up and use the Live chat.
 Just follow the next steps and you are ready to chat.
 It is very simple!

 1. Go to your experience and add the process module <i>Live chat</i> to your existing chat flow